-Requirements (87 credits) • Complete a maximum of eighty-seven credits at Washtenaw Community College as outlined on the Articulation Agreement.
+Requirements (87 credits) Complete a maximum of eighty-seven credits at Washtenaw Community College as outlined on the Articulation Agreement.
 87 Complete a minimum of thirty-four credits at Davenport University as outlined on the Articulation Agreement.
-0
+0 Minimum Credi ts Required for the Program: 87

-Welding/EMU Applied Technology BS (TR01W1WLDT) Associate Degree/3+1 Transfer Program Effective Term: Fall 2015 http://www.wccnet.edu/departments/curriculum/articulation.php?levelone=colleges
+Welding Technology/EMU Technology Management BS (TR01W4WLDF) Associate Degree/3+1 Transfer Program Effective Term: Fall 2018

-This program prepares students to transfer to a bachelor of science program in Applied Technology.
-Students will apply welding skills to the automation and manufacturing environment.
+This program prepares students to transfer to a bachelor of science program in Technology Management at Eastern Michigan University.
+Students will apply welding skills to the industrial and technical environments.
+Students should check with an advisor for information on transferring.